 * Be able to overcome difficulties and setbacks

 Children who need a little bit of extra help are identified through a variety of ways such as our whole-class screening process, by class teachers, or through communication with families or outside agencies.
 For some children there may be an obvious reason why they need a bit of extra support.
 This might be bereavement, family break down or an identified medical condition such as ADHD.
 For others, there can be no obvious trigger to why they are finding some aspects of school and/or home life difficult.
 Working closely with parents we carry out full assessments of identified children's social, emotional and behavioural needs.
-This helps us to build a bespoke Thrive Action Plan of activities to support their needs.
+This helps us to build a bespoke action plan of activities to support their needs.

-A Thrive Action Plan is plan of activities tailored to support a child's identified social and emotional learning targets.
+Our Action Plan is plan of activities tailored to support a child's identified social and emotional learning targets.
 The activities are carried out one-to-one and/or in small groups.
 They are play and arts-based activities designed to help the child feel better about him/herself; become more resilient and resourceful; form trusting, rewarding relationships; be compassionate and empathetic; and/or be able to overcome difficulties and setbacks.
 They might include playing in the sand tray, cooking, painting, model making, exploring difficult situations through role-play or comic strips, playing strategy games or projects focusing on the child's own interests – all dependent on the needs of the individual child.
 We will always share Action Plans with parents and encourage you to do some of the activities at home if possible.
 The Action Plans are reviewed regularly so that we can see the progress children have made.